junxit/us-congress-bills-114/metadata.md

 - 2016-06-24 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-24 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-24 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-06-30 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2016-07-05 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2016-07-07 — Committee Consideration and Mark-up Session Held.
+- 2016-07-07 — Ordered to be Reported by Voice Vote.
+- 2016-09-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-09-06 — Committee on Energy and Commerce discharged.
+- 2016-09-06 — Committee on Energy and Commerce discharged.
+- 2016-09-06 — Considered as unfinished business. (consideration: CR H5071)
+- 2016-09-06 — Considered under suspension of the rules. (consideration: CR H5045-5049)
+- 2016-09-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5578.
+- 2016-09-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-06 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2016-09-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 479). (text: CR H5045-5046)
+- 2016-09-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 479).(text: CR H5045-5046)
+- 2016-09-06 — Placed on the Union Calendar, Calendar No. 546.
+- 2016-09-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-707, Part I.
+- 2016-09-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-707, Part I.